dimitar-grigorov/dimitar-grigorov/README.md

 # Hello, I'm Dimitar! 👋

-I'm a passionate and detail-oriented developer with a professional qualification as a [C# Full-Stack Developer](Certificates/Diploma%20for%20C%23%20Full-Stack%20Developer.jpeg), having graduated from [SoftUni](https://softuni.bg/).
+I'm a passionate and detail-oriented developer with a professional qualification as a [C# Full-Stack Developer](Certificates/Diploma%20for%20C%23%20Full-Stack%20Developer.jpeg).
 My journey encompasses a comprehensive study of C#, ASP.NET, TypeScript, and various web development technologies.

 ## About Me